pghalliday/npm-package/README.md

 - should copy the template files into the current directory
 - should default repository and package names based on the current directory name
 - should take command line input for package specific fields
+- should make grunt script executable and install package dependencies

 ## Installation